 A Girlfriend's Getaway Weekend is a short vacation in which husbands, boyfriends, children, and the like are not included.
-A Girlfriend's Getaway Weekend is becoming a synonym with girl empowerment, and more and more women are now going on trips that test their physical and mental limits.
+A girlfriend's getaway weekend is becoming a synonym with girl empowerment, and more and more women are now going on trips that test their physical and mental limits.

 This is one of the main reasons that a Girlfriend's Getaway Weekend often includes trips to the country.
 Many women chose to rent a cabin and enjoy outdoor activities such as hiking, while others go together to spa getaways to rejuvenate and be pampered.
-Some women have a Girlfriend's Getaway Weekend far away from home, while others decide to stay within driving distance.
+Some women have their getaway far away from home, while others decide to stay within driving distance.
 There are no hard and fast rules when it comes to choosing a destination, but some popular options include: mountain cabins or cottages, beach bungalows, luxury spa resorts, and adventure trips such as whitewater rafting or camping.

 Road trips are also becoming a popular way to enjoy a Girlfriend's Getaway Weekend.
-Route 66 and the California's Pacific Coast Highway are popular choices, but just any scenic route will do.
+Route 66 and the California's Pacific Coast Highway are popular choices, but nearly any scenic route will do.
 Road trips are a great way to feel young again without the pressure of having to sleep in cheap motels because you're living on a student's budget.
 You can think of it as the luxury version of a road trip.

 Wherever you decide, a Girlfriend's Getaway Weekend is a great way to reconnect with old friends and enjoy some "me" and "us" time without the interruptions of "real life."